 - Increase local, state, and federal investment in safe and affordable housing.
 LMM will advocate for government investments that would expand the availability of housing that is affordable and safe (i.e., in a low-crime community, lead-free, has access to appropriate utilities).
 LMM will also advocate for there to be a sufficient amount of housing for individuals leaving foster care, who are aging, and who face barriers due to criminal background.

 - Increase funding for providers of homeless services.
-LMM will advocate for funding to ensure that homeless services providers can provide high-quality, temporary shelter for single adults, families, youth, members of the LGBTQI+ community, and seniors.
+LMM will advocate for funding to ensure that homeless services providers can provide high-quality, temporary shelter for single adults, families, youth and seniors.
 LMM will also advocate for innovative solutions that divert people from shelter like direct cash transfers.
-To allow for high quality services and for staff partners to earn a living wage, these amounts should reflect changes to inflation and cost of living adjustments.
+To allow for high quality services and for staff

-- Advance policies that support the best possible outcomes for those involved in the justice system.
+- Advance policies that support the best possible outcomes for those involved in the criminal legal system.
 LMM supports legislation that eliminates mandatory minimums, provides those with underlying addictions or mental health issues access to treatment, and creates opportunities for education and training while incarcerated.